elixir-europe/rdmkit/pages/contribute/working_with_git.md

 ### Run using Docker

 1. If not already installed on your machine, install Docker.
-From the root of the ``rdmkit`` directory, run the following ``bash`` command :
+From the root of the ``rdmkit`` directory, run:
     ```
-    ./docker_startup.sh
+    docker run -it --rm -p 4000:4000 -v $PWD:/srv/jekyll jekyll/jekyll:latest /bin/bash -c "chmod a+w /srv/jekyll/Gemfile.lock && chmod 777 /srv/jekyll && jekyll serve -w"
     ```
-If ``bash`` is not installed, open the script mentioned above, copy the Docker command and paste it into a terminal.
 This will start the docker container and serve the website locally.

 ### Run using Jekyll directly